Pixelcomet/pixelcoin/README.md

 out collectively by the network.
 Pixelcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Pixelcoin Core software, see.

 License
 -------